jmayalag/prifi/README.md

 ## Getting PriFi

 First, [get the Go language](https://golang.org/dl/).
-They have `.tar.gz`, but I personally prefer to use my package manager :
+They have some `.tar.gz`, but I personally prefer to use my package manager :
 `sudo apt-get install golang` for Ubuntu, or `sudo dnf install golang` for Fedora 24.

 Then, get PriFi by doing: